New airline routes & holiday destinations for 2019/2020

 Add to that the excuse to stay in Dublin for a night or two en route to some of the most famous (even infamous) cities of the New World, and it's easy to see why Aer Lingus is the chosen airline of many flying westwards.

 A quick hop via Amsterdam could see you jetting off to one of KLM's new destinations for 2019.
 Two cities which appear to be well served in the coming year feature once again: the desert party capital of Las Vegas in Nevada is getting a new twice-weekly route between early June and late October from Schiphol Airport.

 Meanwhile, Royal Dutch Airlines will also head to Boston, Massachusetts, a city so incredibly different to Las Vegas in every way.
 Whether you're heading to the epicentre of clam chowder and captivating colonial history for work or a well-earned city break, you can now take your pick from three flights per week.

 Stopovers: why visit one destination when you could visit two?
 Don't miss our ultimate guide to airline stopovers to get even more from your next break.

 Ever thought of mixing a stopover in Helsinki into your travel plans?
 Thanks to Finland's national airline, you can do just that in 2019 while choosing from two of its new routes while you're at it.

-Firstly, there's the new year-round connection to the City of Angels, Los Angeles, starting at the end of March.
+Firstly, there's the new year-round connection to the City of Angels, Los Angeles, which started at the end of March 2019.
 Swoosh along Venice Beach Boardwalk, hit the shops of Rodeo Drive, hike to the Griffith Observatory, and check out the studios of Hollywood greats on an escape to the home of glitz and glam.

 If your gaze is fixed in a more easterly direction then consider the new route to Nanjing, eastern China, which will operate three times per week throughout summer from May 2019.